pat31477/Coding_Comrades_Projct_1/README.md

 As a user, I want to be able to select the type of food that I am interested in.
 As a user, I want should be able to click on the returned information and get more information if applicable.
 As a user, I want an application that I can view on my phone.

+This project is built with HTML, CSS, JavaScript, Jquery, BootStrap, and Thirda Party API's